franzaurus/purplish/README.md

 # Purplish
 A WordPress theme with a three-layer parallax hero section.
-Here I take inspiration from the works of Studio VØR and WebDev For You, which designed and built the website in Webflow respectively.
-This theme is based on Twenty Twenty-Four theme.
-I don't own any images that are included in this work.
+Here I take inspiration from the works of Studio VØR and WebDev For You.
+I built this theme on top of the Twenty Twenty-Four theme.
+Disclaimer: I don't own any images that are included in this work.
 All the images are the property of their respective owner.

 - Demo site: http://https://krai.dwrf.my.id/
 - Studio VØR: https://dribbble.com/studiovor